2107213/CS220AU-DP-2022/README.md

 The portfolio contains:

 1. **website** exploring the theme given with a short video documentary.
-2. **self-and peer-assessment** using the marking rubric in the `assessment.md` file.
+2. **self-assessment** using the marking rubric in the `assessment.md` file.
 Unfortunately I did not get the chance to peer assess or have my work peer assessed as I was late joining the class due to a family emergency, however I have managed to explain my ideas for my project and received advice on how it should be completed.
 I have done the same for others in the class.
 3. **portfolio overview** providing a succinct overview of your portfolio, an outline of completed tasks (Log) in this `README.md` file.